 When you say five servings, do you mean five fruits and five vegetables, or do you mean something like three fruits and two vegetables or two fruits and three vegetables?

 Tipper - About.com User

 The USDA chose one-half cup as a serving size based on the portion sizes that people typically eat, ease of use, and the nutritional content of fruits and vegetables.

-Make it easier to add increase the amount of fruits and vegetables you eat by keeping a bowl of fruit on your kitchen counter and serve fresh cut vegetables with dip instead of greasy potato or corn chips.
-I know potatoes and corn are vegetables too, but in the form of deep-fried chips, they're usually high in fat and sodium.
+Make it easy -- keep a bowl of fruit on your kitchen counter and serve freshly cut vegetables with dip instead of greasy potato or corn chips.
+I know potatoes and corn are vegetables too, but when they're served as chips, they're usually high in fat and sodium.

 Nutrition and dietary experts suggest you eat from five to nine servings of fruits and vegetables every day.
 Older or inactive women and smaller children need at least three servings of vegetables and two servings of fruit.
 Growing kids, teen girls, most men and active women should eat at least four servings of vegetables and three servings of fruit every day.
 Teen boys and active men should eat at least five servings of vegetables and four servings of fruit every day.

 Unfortunately, many people fail to eat even the minimum suggested level of five servings of fruits or vegetables each day.

 Here are some typical serving sizes for fruits and vegetables:

 - One banana